yearn/yearn-devdocs/docs/contributing/contribute.md

 You can see our progress on our [Github Project Board](https://github.com/orgs/yearn/projects/1) and you can immediately begin contributing where you see fit.
 We recommend checking out issues tagged as `help wanted` and recommend sticking to the respective repository's coding guidelines (linting, formatting, PRs, etc).
 It's that simple 🙂.
 You can also join us on the #dev channel in [Discord](https://discord.gg/w89vVxeV9h).

-If you are interested in working on a specific project, check out the list of Yearn products in the [General Resources](#general-resources) section below or check out our list of repos [here](https://docs.yearn.finance/developers/code-repositories).
+If you are interested in working on a specific project, check out the list of Yearn products in the [General Resources](#general-resources) section below or check out our list of repos [here](https://github.com/orgs/yearn/repositories).

-If you want an overview on how our services interact with one another in Vaults, please see the schema and accompanying descriptions in the [Vaults Overview](/getting-started/products/yvaults/overview).
+If you want an overview on how our services interact with one another in Vaults, please see the schema and accompanying descriptions in the [Vaults Overview](https://docs.yearn.finance/getting-started/products/yvaults/overview).

 If you're wondering how **strategies** work, please check out [Yearn Vaults v2 intro](https://www.youtube.com/watch?v=C0fsYiCI54g) — hosted by our Yearn Devs.
 To start writing a Strategy of your own, please visit the [Yearn Brownie Mix](https://github.com/yearn/brownie-strategy-mix).

-If you are looking to integrate with Yearn, please visit our [Integration Guide](https://docs.yearn.finance/developers/integration-guide) and check out our [Interface Documentation](https://docs.yearn.finance/developers/misc-resources/smart-contract-integration).
+If you are looking to integrate with Yearn, please visit our [Integration Guide](https://docs.yearn.finance/partners/integration_guide) and check out our [Vault API Documentation](https://docs.yearn.finance/vaults/smart-contracts/VaultAPI).

 #### Designers